-In our online EDUC 664 Teaching K-12 Computational Thinking course you will learn computational thinking strategies and identify relevant, real-world problems that can be applied in all curricular areas, STEM, small group maker labs or makerspace settings.
+In our online EDUC 664 Teaching K-12 Computational Thinking course, you will learn computational thinking strategies and identify relevant, real-world problems applied in any curricular areas, STEM, small group maker labs, or makerspace settings.

 Our Computational Thinking course includes how to:

 - Design challenges that integrate computational thinking with concepts in all curricular areas.

 - Develop computational thinking activities for your grade-level and subject area with an existing unit of instruction.

 - Evaluate and select print, digital, and online computational thinking resources.

 - Use coding language based on your background of experience.

 - Maximize and model effective classroom management when working in collaborative teams.

 - Identify resources and create challenges that are appropriate for makerspaces or small group work.